N-sec-Butyltryptamine: Use and effects

 NsBT was briefly described by Alexander Shulgin in his 1997 book TiHKAL (Tryptamines I Have Known and Loved).
 According to Shulgin, NsBT is active at a dose of 25 to 75 mg orally and has a short-lived duration.
 Its effects included a generalized and somewhat diffuse intoxication, intellectual excitement, modest sensory enhancements, and "a lot of erotic horniness".
-However, no plus threes occurred on the Shulgin Rating Scale.
+However, no "plus-three" ratings occurred on the Shulgin Rating Scale.

 Shulgin has said that along with N-tert-butyltryptamine (NtBT), it is one of only two N-mono-substituted tryptamines with known psychoactivity.
 He also said that N-mono-substituted tryptamines might be GHB-like intoxicants devoid of psychedelic effects.
 However, N-methyltryptamine (NMT) has been reported to produce psychedelic effects.

 Chemistry

 Analogues

-Analogues of NsBT include N-methyltryptamine (NMT), N-ethyltryptamine (NET), N-isopropyltryptamine (NiPT), N-benzyltryptamine (NBnT), and N-methyl-N-sec-butyltryptamine (MsBT), among others.
+Analogues of NsBT include 5-MeO-NsBT, N-methyltryptamine (NMT), N-ethyltryptamine (NET), N-isopropyltryptamine (NiPT), N-benzyltryptamine (NBnT), N-methyl-N-sec-butyltryptamine (MsBT), among others.